Nathanllee1/Tabify/README.md

 Snapshots:   0 total
 Time:        1.892 s, estimated 3 s

-The uncovered lines are databse connection code.
+The uncovered lines are database connection code.

 ## Style Check

 For this project we're using Prettier as a style checker to ensure our code styles are consistent.
-To install using npm, you can run the followming commands in the root directory:
+To install using npm, you can run the following commands in the root directory:

 `npm install --save-dev --save-exact prettier`